hankbao/libreboot/docs/install/t500_external.md

-Flashing the T500 with a BeagleBone Black {#pagetop}
+Flashing the T500 with a BeagleBone Black
 =========================================

 Initial flashing instructions for T500.